 - Calcium is a bonus.
 Milk, cheese, and yogurt are all excellent sources of calcium as are seafood, shellfish, and leafy greens.

 - Many studies have shown that smokers have significantly more cases of colon cancer than non-smokers.
 Enough said.

 - Engage in regular amounts of activity and maintain a healthy weight.

 - Taking a low dose aspirin can be helpful, but check with one of our gastroenterology consultants before starting this particular regimen.

 - Consuming vitamin D in a multivitamin tablet can reduce your risk of colon cancer by one third.
 You can also get outside and soak up the sun for approximately 10 minutes each day to get your vitamin D fix.

 Pay attention to your own risk factors, make some lifestyle changes, and most importantly, get screened if you wish to avoid colon polyps and colon cancer in your future.

 Contact Philadelphia Gastroenterology Consultants right away if you are due for a colorectal screening.
+Our gastroenterologists are highly trained and have extensive experience diagnosing and treating reflux disease.
 Both new and established patients may request an appointment by calling our office at (215) 742-9900.